Global Community-Engaged Learning Course Development InstituteClick here to apply

-- Stage I: Introduction to Service-Learning and the Community, May 12th-14th: Institute Fellows will attend a three day long workshop where they will explore the theory and practice of community-engaged learning and global learning, with emphasis on building community partners as co-educators in design and instruction.
-This may involve visits to local community partner agencies in the greater Bloomington area to learn more about the agencies, service populations, and community needs.
+- Stage I: Introduction to Community-Engaged and Global Learning and the Community, May 12th-14th: Institute Fellows will attend a three day virtual workshop where they will explore the theory and practice of community-engaged learning and global learning, with emphasis on building community partners as co-educators in design and instruction.
+This may involve visits with local community partner agencies in the greater Bloomington area and virtual visits with global partners to learn how they work successfully with instructors.
 Pursuant to the global focus of the institute, fellows are encouraged to bring ideas for community partners outside of the local community.

-- Stage II: Developing a Pedagogically Sound and Community Responsive Service-Learning Course, Summer, 2021: Working closely with community partners, their respective mentors, and SLP staff and the Director of Global Center, fellows will conceive and plan integration of a community-engaged learning and global learning component in an existing course or develop a new course.
-Fellows will schedule meetings individually with a faculty mentor, agency representatives, and SLP staff and the Director of Global Center to work on their course design.
+- Stage II: Developing a Pedagogically Sound and Community Responsive Service-Learning Course, Summer, 2021: Working closely with community partners, their respective mentors, and SLP staff and the Director of Global Center, fellows will conceive and plan integration of a community-engaged learning and global learning component in a new or existing course.
+Fellows will schedule meetings individually with a faculty mentor, agency representatives, and SLP staff and the Global Center Director to work on their course design.

 - Stage III: Presentation of Course Syllabi, August 10–12, 2021: Fellows will convene on three half days to share final drafts of their annotated syllabus and their plans for departmental presentations.

 - Write a 3-5 page essay that responds to the following points.
 Please, also include a statement of your commitment to participate in all stages of the institute.